 The only thing that stops Grand Funk (the 'Railroad' seemed to come and go, possibly dependent on legal action) being the least talented hard rock band ever is the continuing existence of Kiss.
 I once owned a copy, on some idiot's recommendation, of their first live album, er, Live; it's crap, particularly the side-long instrumental jam T.N.U.C. (go on, reverse it).
 Risibly sexist and stupid (so what's wrong with being sexy, anyway?), Grand Funk define American party metal, years before its supposed genesis with the emergence of the aforementioned cartoon characters in the mid-'70s.
-This is music to drop quaaludes to, to throw frisbees and/or firecrackers to, to paaarty to.
+This is music to drop quaaludes to, throw frisbees and/or firecrackers to, paaarty to.
 How this lot were ever mentioned in the same breath as Sabbath or (God help us) Zeppelin is utterly beyond me.
 OK, they sold a lot of records to disaffected Midwestern teenagers, but they're musical lightweights compared to any of their equally successful contemporaries you might care to name.

-So; if you're American and of a certain age, these will almost certainly bring back memories, good or otherwise.
+If you're American and of a certain age, these will almost certainly bring back memories, good or otherwise.
 For the rest of us, if you were contemplating dipping a toe into the murky waters of The Funk, there are worse places to start than Caught in the Act.
 Like Live.
 One decent(-ish) track on each album doesn't make them worth buying, but hear them if you get the chance, particularly Caught in the Act.

 New Direction (2000, 49.23) **½/T